FraserW123/airline_project/README.md

 # Airline Flight Delay Project
+## Problem Statement
+Flight delays are a persistent and significant issue in the aviation industry, affecting millions of passengers annually.
+For travelers, delays lead to inconvenience, missed connections, and disrupted plans, while for airlines, they result in financial losses, operational inefficiencies, and reputational damage.
+The ability to predict flight delays accurately is crucial, as it enables airlines to optimize scheduling, allocate resources more effectively, and proactively communicate with passengers to minimize inconvenience.

+Despite the availability of extensive flight data, predicting delays remains challenging due to the complex interplay of factors such as weather conditions, air traffic congestion, and operational constraints.
+This project aims to address these challenges by performing multiple data mining task in order to develop a predicitive model that classifies flights as 'on-time' or 'delayed'.

-## Dataset Selection:
+## Dataset Selection
+The dataset chosen is 2019 Airline Delays w/Weather and Airport Detail, sourced from Kaggle:

 https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations/data

 The dataset has almost 6.5 million rows.
-For better running times, I sampled 10,000 rows from the dataset which will be worked on
+For better running times, we sampled 10,000 rows from the dataset which will be worked on.

-## Data Exploration
+## Exploratory Data Analysis (EDA)

-The dataset contains 26 columns

-Index: 10000 entries, 1866883 to 4201534
 Data columns (total 26 columns):
 | # | Column                        | Non-Null Count  |Dtype   |
 |---| ------                        | --------------  |-----   |